ArtBlocks/artblocks-docs/creator-onboarding/presents.md

 If you are using the `Dutch auction - Exponential Price Decrease` (with or without settlement) or `Dutch auction - Linear Price Decrease`, your project will be unpaused prior to your auction’s start time, and the minter will automatically open for minting at the start time.
 Once your project page is public, your project can be unpaused under the Danger tab any time prior to the starting time of your auction.
 We recommend unpausing projects the morning of your release.
 Once unpaused, your project will be marked as “Upcoming” and the dutch auction will automatically begin at your start time, leaving the beginning of the auction hands-free.
 !!!

-## Allowlist:

-The allowlist minter is available for projects in the Presents, Explorations, and Collaborations Collections.
-This process is supported through the Art Blocks platform as a tool to mitigate botting and to create access to the minting experience for established collectors and to new participants.
-Art Blocks’ role in the allowlist feature is through smart contract development.
-Artists are responsible for the selection of allowlisted minters.

-1. Artists can choose the list of addresses to allow as well as the number of mints allowed per-wallet.
-Currently, artists are responsible for crafting their allowlist and uploading a comma-separated list of ETH addresses in a .txt or .CSV file to the minter option.
-   a.
-[Premint](https://www.premint.xyz/) is a super helpful tool for creating an allowlist by using social channels to reach collectors, friends, family, etc. In addition, Art Blocks hosts a Python script for retrieving & snapshotting either a list of all Art Blocks token holders or the token-holders of a specific project.
-2. Allowlists are available before the public dutch auction.
-Artists are responsible for unpausing their project the day prior.
-3. Allowlists are sold via a fixed price.
-The Art Blocks Team recommends a fixed price that is 0.05-0.1 ETH above the auction’s resting price.
-4. **Note** The allowlist feature is not a reserve feature.
-All allowlisted wallets will have access to purchase a mint and there will not be a limit set on the total number of mints via the allowlist.
-5. Artists must update the Sales Notes section with the criteria for the allowlist, the open date/time for the allowlist, and the close date/time for the allowlist.
-We also recommend that artists post in our #artist-announcements channel to announce the opening of an allowlist mint.

-**To set the allowlist minter:**

-1. Select Set Price- ETH, Allowlisted Users Only
-2. Upload your .csv or .txt file
-3. Enter your fixed price
-4. We recommend leaving the mint per wallet limit to 1 for allowlist .
-If you would like to adjust this, please let the Art Blocks Team know.

 ## Scheduling

 - Once mint #0 and the features script are in place, Art Blocks will work with you to schedule/announce your release.